hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend.html.md

 * `default_role` - (Optional) The default role to use if none is provided during login

 * `provider_config` - (Optional) Provider specific handling configuration.
-All values should be a string, but the provider will convert to the appropriate type when configuring Vault.
+All values may be strings, and the provider will convert to the appropriate type when configuring Vault.

 * tune - (Optional) Extra configuration block.
 Structure is documented below.